adtrace/adtrace_sdk_unity/README.md

 ### <a id="cp"></a>Custom parameters overview

 In addition to the data points the AdTrace SDK collects by default, you can use the AdTrace SDK to track and add as many custom values as you need (user IDs, product IDs, etc.) to the event or session.
-Custom parameters are only available as raw data and will **not** appear in your AdTrace dashboard.
+Custom parameters are only available as raw data and will **not** appear in your AdTrace panel.

-Use [callback parameters](https://help.adtrace.io/en/manage-data/export-raw-data/callbacks/best-practices-callbacks) for the values you collect for your own internal use, and partner parameters for those you share with external partners.
+Use callback parameters for the values you collect for your own internal use, and partner parameters for those you share with external partners.
 If a value (e.g. product ID) is tracked both for internal use and external partner use, we recommend using both callback and partner parameters.

 ### <a id="cp-event-parameters"></a>Event parameters

 ### <a id="cp-event-callback-parameters"></a>Event callback parameters

-If you register a callback URL for events in your [dashboard], we will send a GET request to that URL whenever the event is tracked.
+If you register a callback URL for events in your [panel], we will send a GET request to that URL whenever the event is tracked.
 You can also put key-value pairs in an object and pass it to the `trackEvent` method.
 We will then append these parameters to your callback URL.

 For example, if you've registered the URL `http://www.example.com/callback`, then you would track an event like this: